The Medieval Globe

 Available on Project MUSE

-The thematic issue for 2023 will be How to Ask: Strategies of Entreaty in Medieval Eurasia, edited by Petra Sijpesteijn (Universiteit Leiden) and based on a workshop organized by the Historisches Kolleg in Munich.
+Volume 9:2, our annual thematic issue will be Strategies of Entreaty in Medieval Eurasia, edited by Petra Sijpesteijn (Universiteit Leiden) and Carol Symes, based on a workshop organized by the Historisches Kolleg in Munich.

 - Language – English